 The online TESOL certification courses offered by OnTESOL were designed by Coventry House International.
 We use their Trinity CertTESOL syllabus to offer the best TESOL training in an online format.
-All our courses are recognized by TESL Canada and ACTDEC UK.
+All our courses are recognized by TESL Canada.

 The courses offered by OnTESOL go beyond the theory and methodology of teaching English.
 All our online TESOL courses are assessed through practical lesson planning assignments that will prepare you to use the Communicative Language Teaching method anywhere in the world.